josdejong/typed-function/README.md

 ### Types

-function-composer has the following built-in types:
+typed-function has the following built-in types:

 - `null`
 - `boolean`